 27. Myth: Curly Hair is Always Voluminous

 Curly hair doesn’t always mean volume; it varies greatly among individuals.
 Some curls are naturally flat, requiring volumizing techniques.
+Understanding your unique curl type helps in achieving the desired look without frustration.

 28. Myth: Curly Hair Can’t Be Tamed

 Curly hair can be tamed with the right approach.
 Using headbands, pins, or scarves adds flair and control to curls.
+Curls are versatile and can be managed with creativity and confidence.